Barrow-in-Furness: Climate

-Barrow on the west coast of Great Britain has a temperate maritime climate owing to the North Atlantic current and tends to have milder winters than central and eastern parts of the country.
-The town lies in Hardiness zone 9 and has an average yearly temperature of 10.4 °C.

 Demography

 Population

-The Barrow council district, which includes adjacent urban areas, had a population of around 69,100 according to the 2011 census.
-This is 4% less than the 2001 figure of 71,900, and the highest percentage population loss in the country between 2001 and 2011.
+The Barrow council district, which included adjacent urban areas, had a population of 67,407 according to the 2021 census.
+This is -0.25% less than the 2011 figure and one of only five district which saw a decline in population, although the rate of decline is much lower than the 4% reduction seen between 2001 and 2011.
 The Office for National Statistics states Barrow's population as being in long term decline with a projected population of around 65,000 by 2037.
-This is largely a result of negative net migration.
+This is largely a result of negative net migration although is based on historic trends thus does not take account of investment at BAE Systems and associated substantial job creation.
+The population within the town of Barrow itself was 55,489 as at 2021.